simpleinjector/Documentation/source/servicecollectionintegration.rst

 To make things worse, in case you forget to configure a particular section (by omitting a call to `services.Configure<T>`) or when you make a typo while retrieving the configuration section (e.g. by supplying the wrong name to `Configuration.GetSection(name)`), the configuration system will simply supply the application with a default and empty object instead of throwing an exception!
 This may make sense when building framework or third-party components, but not so much for application development, as it easily leads to fragile applications.

 Because you want to verify the configuration at start-up, it makes no sense to delay reading it, and that makes injecting `IOptions<T>` into your application components plain wrong.
 Depending on `IOptions<T>` might still be useful when bootstrapping the application, but not as a dependency anywhere else in your application.
-The `IOptions<T>` architecture is designed for the framework and its components, and makes sense in that particular context—it does not make sense in the context of line of business applications.
+The `IOptions<T>` architecture is designed for the framework and its components, and makes sense in that particular context—it does not make sense in the context of line-of-business applications.

 Once you have a correctly read and verified configuration object, registration of the component that requires the configuration object is as simple as this: